TheMrLively/seattle_library/README.md

 First things first, I have an admission, I love the Seattle Public Library.

 On Thursday, March 12, it was announced that the Seattle Public Library would be closing the next day, Friday, March 13, due to COV-19 for the foreseeable future.
 Then, it was announced that Seattle Public Schools would be closed through April 27th.
 WOW, things just got real really fast.
-No school and no library.
+No school for the kids and no library.
 We rely on the library and visit 2-3 times per week as a family.
 We needed to get to the library fast.
 The thought of not enough books and audiobooks to entertain the kids for the 6 weeks was panic inducing.
 The scene at the Douglass Truth library was just like a Costco toilet paper aisle.
 There were lines 5-6 people deep at the self-checkout, large parts of shelves in the children’s section were empty, social distancing had gone awry.
 This was hoarding Seattle style.
 How would we survive an extended library closure?
 But wait?
 A light in the darkness.
 The Seattle Public Library allows cardholders to check materials digitally!
 Using Seattle Public Library data from the

 **Would the library see a huge uptick in the amount of materials checkout digitally?**